-SWIPO (Switching Cloud Providers and Porting Data), a multi-stakeholder group facilitated by the European Commission, has developed two Data Portability Codes of Conduct: one which addresses SaaS services, and one for IaaS services.
-These Codes guide the relationship between Cloud customers and Cloud Service Providers (CSPs) to ensure customers are able to effectively migrate their data from and allowed providers to an addresses.
+SWIPO (Switching Cloud Providers and Porting Data), a multi-stakeholder group facilitated by the European Commission, has developed two Data Portability Codes of Conduct: one which addresses SaaS services, and one for laaS services.
+These Codes guide the relationship between Cloud customers and Cloud Service Providers (CSPs) to ensure customers are able to effectively migrate their data from one cloud provider to another.